Presidency of Itamar Franco: Environmental policy

 On November 19, 1992, the Ministry of the Environment was created.
-The National Congress approved and the Executive ratified Brazil's accession to two of the United Nations Conventions resulting from Earth Summit: the United Nations Framework Convention on Climate Change and the Convention on Biological Diversity.
+The National Congress approved and the Executive ratified Brazil's accession to two of the United Nations Conventions resulting from the Earth Summit: the United Nations Framework Convention on Climate Change and the Convention on Biological Diversity.
 In 1993, disputes over the demarcation of the Raposa Serra do Sol territory in Roraima began.
 During the Itamar government, 16 indigenous lands were approved, covering 5,432,437 hectares.